How it Works

 Typical controls

-Target size: target_nodes, target_edges
+target_nodes, target_edges

-Quality floor: min_match
+- Quality floor:

-Topology: max_deg (mutual degree cap)
+max_deg (mutual degree cap)

-Exploration: shuffle + seed
+shuffle + seed

-Safety: seconds and limit
+seconds and limit

 What you can do with it

-Visualize families and corridors of high compatibility.
+- Visualize families and corridors of high compatibility.

-Find bridge hubs—scales that connect distant regions.
+- Find bridge hubs—scales that connect distant regions.

-Prototype multi-hop modulation plans before arranging chords.
+- Prototype multi-hop modulation plans before arranging chords.

 Quickstart

-Open the Analyzer and start a rescan with default targets.
+- Open the Analyzer and start a rescan with default targets.

-If the graph is dense, raise min_match or lower max_deg.
+- If the graph is dense, raise

-Lock interesting nodes/edges and rescan with a different seed to explore alternatives.
+- Lock interesting nodes/edges and rescan with a different

 Part III — Musical Scales Heatmap (Cell-level Compatibility & Bridge Chords)